Greentours Wildlife Tour to Kazakhstan for Spring Flowers, especially Tulips, and Bird Migration

 Included in the Price

 All flights.
 Transport, accommodation and all meals in Kazakhstan.
 Services of the leaders.
-Please note: alcoholic drinks, tips, visas and items of a personal nature including travel insurance, are not included.
+Please note: alcoholic drinks, tips, and items of a personal nature including travel insurance, are not included.
+Note that for UK citizens a Visa is no longer required for this trip.

 We start in Almaty where we’ve two nights at the start and two nights at the end (really one and a half nights at each end of the tour) in the very comfortable modern Hotel Kazhol.
 At Merke we have a single night at a rather basic hotel before moving to Taraz for a three night stay in the good quality Dzhambyl Hotel.
 Next we’ve four nights at Yevgeny’s Guesthouse in Dzhabagly.
 This lovely place has a very friendly atmosphere, comfortable rooms, and we can guarantee you will be looked after superbly.
 The garden is a delightful and shadey place to enjoy before dinner.
 All rooms have en suite facilities except for the night on the sleeper train that takes you back to Almaty near the end of the tour.
 In this you’ll be in twin-berth compartments for the one night.